-Wanted for alleged Medford petit larceny
+Wanted for alleged Medford Petit Larceny

-Suffolk County Crime Stoppers and Suffolk County Police Sixth Precinct Crime Section officers are seeking the public’s help to identify and locate the man who allegedly stole merchandise from a Medford store in June.
+Suffolk County Crime Stoppers and Suffolk County Police Sixth Precinct Crime Section officers are seeking the public’s help to identify and locate the woman who allegedly stole from a Medford store last month.

-The man pictured above allegedly stole Similac Infant Formula, valued at $429, from Target, located at 2975
+The woman pictured above allegedly stole clothing from Target, located at 2975 Horseblock Road on June 2 at approximately 12:45 p.m.

 Suffolk County Crime Stoppers offers a cash reward for information that leads to an arrest.
 Anyone with information about these incidents can contact Suffolk County Crime Stoppers to submit an anonymous tip by calling 1-800-220-TIPS, utilizing a mobile app which can be downloaded through the App Store or Google Play by searching P3 Tips, or online at www.P3Tips.com.
 All calls, text messages and emails will be kept confidential.